 Export.
 You'll see a confirmation message at the bottom of the screen

-Now, let's walk you through the different type of exports and the customizable options to successfully export your DroneDeploy data and get a feel for what you can expect from each.
+Now, let's walk you through the different types of exports and the customizable options to successfully export your DroneDeploy data and get a feel for what you can expect from each.

 You can export all the layers of your map: 2D Map, Plant Health, Elevation, and 3D Model.
 The type of format available to export is dependent on your DroneDeploy plan.
 Please review our Data Export Formats list to learn more about the different file formats that can be exported from your paid DroneDeploy account.